pj1234678/MagickaFix/README.md

 15. Patched 3 "DrawShadows" functions in "PolygonHead.dll" to ignore disposed objects and check variables are not null.
     - Fixes crashes that occur when quitting the game immediately after being defeated and other random crashes.

-16. Patched "IconRenderer.Update"  escape if statement at end of function GameStateManager.Instance.CurrentState.Scene.AddRenderableGUIObject(iDataChannel, renderData);
+16. Patched "IconRenderer.Update" escape if statement at the end of function GameStateManager.Instance.CurrentState.Scene.AddRenderableGUIObject(iDataChannel, renderData);
     - Fixes Spell Wheel not showing up on random levels.

-Please be aware that these patches are provided as-is and are specifically intended for the mentioned Steam version.